Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Discussion

 \section{Discussion}

-The dominant source of torque on a given gas mass element depends strongly on its position in the disk as well as the timescale we are considering.
+The dominant source of torque on a given gas mass element depends strongly on its position in the disc as well as the timescale we are considering.
 Overall, we see that gas-gas gravitational interactions, pressure interactions, and supernovae effectively transfer angular momentum radially outwards.
-Gravitational torques from stars and dark matter act as a net sink of angular momentum in the inner most regions of the disk and the iCGM, respectively.
+Gravitational torques from stars and dark matter act as a net sink of angular momentum in the innermost regions of the disc and the iCGM, respectively.

-Gas and stellar gravitational torques are significant within the disk, but drop off as a function of radius.
-Averaged over time, the gas-gas gravitational interactions preferentially transfer angular momentum to just inside of the disk edge.
+Gas and stellar gravitational torques are significant within the disc, but drop off as a function of radius.
+Averaged over time, the gas-gas gravitational interactions preferentially transfer angular momentum to just inside of the disc edge.
 The gravitational torques from the dark matter become most significant in the iCGM, with a distinct $\ell$=2 like spherical harmonic pattern in all cases.
 While accreting mass elements may experience both regions of positive and negative torque as they move through the dark matter halo, the net effect is a negative torque from dark matter in the iCGM.
-This implies the dark matter halo is acting as a sink for the angular momentum of the gas outside the disk.
+This implies the dark matter halo is acting as a sink for the angular momentum of the gas outside the disc.
 Note that the change in angular momentum in the iCGM is small and gas is not fully rotationally supported, so does not require additional torque to infall.

-The hydro torques tend to be the most dominant when looking at a single time point, with values ranging up to 20 Mpc km s$^{-1}$ Gyr$^{-1}$ in the iCGM and within many smaller regions within the disk (Fig.~\ref{fig:hydroTorqueFacePlot}).
-Regions within the disk where the hydro torques tend to be the most significant are largely co-located with SNe.
+The hydro torques tend to be the most dominant when looking at a single time point, with values ranging up to 20 Mpc km s$^{-1}$ Gyr$^{-1}$ in the iCGM and within many smaller regions within the disc (Fig.~\ref{fig:hydroTorqueFacePlot}).
+Regions within the disc where the hydro torques tend to be the most significant are largely co-located with SNe.
 When considered over a full oscillatory period, the net effect of the hydro torques largely cancel out, contributing a smaller net negative torque.
 In the iCGM, the pressure terms are the dominant hydro term.
-Within the disk, they are similar to the non-continuum hydro terms, with the pressure terms being slightly more significant on average.
+Within the disc, they are similar to the non-continuum hydro terms, with the pressure terms being slightly more significant on average.
 We will discuss the effective angular momentum transfer of these gas-gas interactions in more detail in Section~\ref{sec:disc_L-exchange}.